Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

 8:30 am – 9:30 am – Notre Dame Cathedral and Sainte Chapelle

-Feeling all energized, walk up past the Panthéon and Nôtre-Dame Cathedral – one of the most famous churches in Europe.
+Feeling all energized, walk to Nôtre-Dame Cathedral – one of the most famous churches in Europe.

-The interior of Notre Dame is currently closed for renovations following a massive fire that engulfed the church in 2019, but it’s worth at least viewing the exterior of this prominent place that inspired a Disney movie and the classic novel, The Hunchback of Notre Dame.
+The interior of Notre Dame was closed for renovations for years following a massive fire that engulfed the church in 2019, but it is set to reopen in December 2024.
+This prominent place inspired the Disney movie and the classic novel, The Hunchback of Notre Dame.

-Although you cannot go inside Notre Dame, you can visit one of Paris’ other famous churches, Sainte Chapelle, located on the same small island in the middle of the Seine River.
+If time allows, you can also visit Sainte Chapelle, located on the same small island in the middle of the Seine River.

 10:00 am – 11:30 am – Louvre or Pompidou Centre